LucasJWilliams/TringBellringers/content/join_us.md

 Whether you're brand new to ringing or have had a go in the past we would be very happy to welcome you, please reach out to learn@tringbellringers.org.uk to find out more.

 # Current ringers
-Anyone that has already learnt to ring is very welcome to join us at our practice night or on Sunday.
+Anyone that has already learnt to ring is very welcome to join us at our practice night or on Sunday, all abilities are appreciated.
 Access is normally via the West door, at the bottom of the tower.

 #### Tuesday practice